ResearchObject/ro-crate/docs/1.2-DRAFT/contextual-entities.md

 ## Contextual vs Data entities

-RO-Crate distinguishes between _Contextual entities_ and _Data entities_.
+RO-Crate distinguishes between _contextual entities_ and _data entities_.

 **[Data entities](data-entities.md)** primarily exist in their own right as a file or directory (which may be in the _RO-Crate Root_ directory or downloadable by URL).